Kärcher contributes to the preservation of UNESCO World Heritage in Vietnam

 Gentle steam cleaning

-To clean the monument, the experts used a gentle steam setting at a surface pressure of 0.5 to 1 bar and a temperature of up to 100 °C. Four hot water high-pressure cleaners generated the steam that removed algae, mosses, fungi, lichens, and bacteria.
+To clean the monument, the experts used a gentle steam setting at a surface pressure of 7 to 14 psi and a temperature of up to 200°F. Four hot water pressure washers generated the steam that removed algae, moss, fungi, lichens, and bacteria.
 This way, absolutely no chemicals were needed.
 This type of cleaning also delays the growth of new biogenic vegetation, as the steam's high temperature destroys deeper-seated spores.
 "Hot steam cleaning is the most effective, harmless and best method for looking after and preserving the mineral building substance, especially in the tropical Huế.
 The cleaning of the Noon Gate was a convincing start," says Andrea Teufel, restorer of the Society for the Preservation of Cultural Heritage (CPCE) in Huế.

 The Imperial City of Huế